 Fig.~\ref{fig:vs_time}(e) displays the time evolution of the radius within which neutrino cooling is efficient, $ R_{\rm ign} $.
 This radius increases as the cooling timescale grows and the accretion timescale shortens.
 In our magnetized simulations, the accretion timescale remains small due to efficient angular momentum transport, driven by large-scale magnetic fields.
-For models with mass accretion rates below $\dot{M}\sim 1\,\msun\,\s^{-1}$ (\pBs, \pBw), cooling is inefficient due to lower density, resulting in $R_{\rm ign}\sim 10\rg$.
-Conversely, in models with very high mass accretion rates (\cBw, \cBw, \cBwz), increased density leads to reduced cooling timescales and a larger $R_{\rm ign}\sim 100\rg $.
+For models with mass accretion rates below $\dot{M}\sim 1\,\msun\,\s^{-1}$ (\pBs and \pBw), cooling is inefficient due to lower density, resulting in $R_{\rm ign}\sim 10\rg$.
+Conversely, in models with very high mass accretion rates (\cBw, \cBw, and \cBwz), increased density leads to reduced cooling timescales and a larger $R_{\rm ign}\sim 100\rg $.
 In all cases, the accretion timescale plummets once the MAD state is established.
-Combined with the decrease in mass accretion rates, which signify longer cooling timescales, $R_{\rm ign}$ inevitably drops.
+Combined with the decrease in mass accretion rates, which reflect lower disk densities, which signify longer cooling timescales (see Fig.~\ref{fig:timescales_disk}), $R_{\rm ign}$ inevitably drops.
 Hence, the MAD state marks the transition from the neutron-rich disk phase to the neutron-poor disk phase, accompanied by an increase in $ \ye $.

 Figure~\ref{fig:ye_rign_rt} demonstrates the role of $ R_{\rm ign} $ in estimating the electron fraction in the disk, delineating the density-weighted angle-averaged electron fraction $ \langle \ye \rangle_{\rho}^{\theta,\varphi} (r, t) $ (Eq.~\ref{eq:avg_def}) as a function of radius and time.
 The definition of $ R_{\rm ign} $ in Eq.~\eqref{eq:Rign} is supported by a good agreement between $R_{\rm ign}$ (solid white line in Fig. \ref{fig:ye_rign_rt}) and the average radial extents of the neutron-rich material in the disk across all models.
-By the time of jet (outflow) launching (yellow vertical dashed lines in models \pBs, \cBs, \cBw, \cBwz), some disk material is expelled via disk winds.
+By the time of jet (outflow) launching (yellow vertical dashed lines in models \pBs, \cBs, \cBw, and \cBwz), some disk material is expelled via disk winds.
 This ejection contributes to a rise in the average $ \ye $.
 The onset of the MAD state (red vertical dashed lines) marks the end of the neutron-rich disk state.
-If the magnetic flux on the BH is insufficient for outflow launching, the neutron-rich material is swiftly accreted (as in model \pBw) or a long-lived neutron-rich disk is established (model \pBz).
+If the magnetic flux on the BH is insufficient for outflow launching, the neutron-rich material is swiftly accreted (as in model \pBw), or a long-lived neutron-rich disk is established (model \pBz).